andrewgross/mlflow_dep_analyzer/README.md

 This repo uses `uv` for environment management.
 For the simplest setup, make sure it is installed.

+**Note:** This repo was developed with python 3.11.11 to match Databricks Runtime 15.4 LTS, though it should be functioning on other versions.
+You may need to adjust the dev dependency versions to get it functioning.

 ```bash
 git clone https://github.com/andrewgross/mlflow-dep-analyzer
 cd mlflow-dep-analyzer